imcyee/superstream/README.md

 - [ ] Port manager

-# Best practice
-Saving only IDs instead of the whole object.

 # Technical terms
 ## Activity
-an entity that enclose every information, actors, context, objects, etc Feed - a feed belongs to someway with collection of activities
+an entity that enclose information, actors, context, objects, etc Best practice - Saves only IDs instead of the whole object to activity and then `re-hydrate` it with your own data.
+So, if you edit your object, you don't have to edit it in feed.

+## Feed
+A feed stores a collection of activities.
+Each user can have a few feeds, such as notification feed that store all the notification feed.

 ## Serializer
-Preparing data to be persisted.
+Preparing data to be persisted/loaded, Each type of persistence will require a different serializer.
-Persistence dependent
+It jobs determine how data is getting translate between api layer and persistence layer.

 ## Storage
 Currently supported storages are
 - redis
 - cassandra (Partially)

-## Feed
-Each user can have a few feeds, such as notification feed that store all the notification feed.

-## Serializer
-What is getting translate between api layer and persistence layer

-# here is a topic of which persistence to use
+### Which persistence storage to use
 Redis: https://redis.io/topics/persistence

 (Not fully supported yet)
 Cassandra: https://stackoverflow.com/questions/18462530/why-dont-you-start-off-with-a-single-small-cassandra-server-as-you-usually

-# Cassandra
+### Get started - storage
+#### Redis - setup redis config
-Run migration first
+#### Cassandra - Run migration first

 # What To Store